pinkx-xlink/portfolio2025/README.md

     - Add link to Sandbox demo for each project
 - Turn Logos into an infinite slideshow

+8/16/25 TO-DO
+- Create a Card component I can use to dynamically create and render different blocks of text in between other Components on the page

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.